Hal Willner: Personal life

-At the time of his death he was married to television producer Sheila Rogers, and they had one son Arlo.
+Willner married television producer Sheila Rogers.
+In November, 2004, their son Arlo was born.

 Death

 Willner had symptoms consistent with COVID-19.
 He died at his home on the Upper West Side of Manhattan on April 7, 2020, one day after his 64th birthday during the pandemic in New York City.
 A tribute to Willner was played during the April 11, 2020 episode of Saturday Night Live, featuring both the reminiscences of current and past cast members and a choral rendition of Lou Reed's song "Perfect Day".